PyDrocsid/cogs/general/custom_commands/documentation.md

 ### __`enable`__

-This command enables/disables the command.
+The enable is used to enable/disable the command.

 ```css
 .custom_commands edit [enabled|e] <command> <enabled>